 The temporomandibular joints are located on each side of the face, connecting the lower part of the jaw to the head.
 The muscles connected to and surrounding the jaw make it possible for its many directions of movement.
 The combined ability to hinge open and close and also to be able to slide left and right (for example, while chewing) is why the TMJ is unique from every other joint in the body.

-When you have jaw discomfort or problems with the way your jaw is working, figuring out the root of the problem is important so you can find a solution that works.
-What can be difficult in this process, as it is with other health conditions, is that doing research on your own about treatment options can leave you confused about what to do.
+When you have jaw discomfort or problems with the way your jaw is working, figuring out the root of the problem is important so you can find a solution that works, which is why a visit to a TMJ pain chiropractic clinic near Escondido is advised.
+What can be difficult in this process, as it is with other health conditions, is that doing research on your own about relief options can leave you confused about what to do.
 Here are three important facts about TMJD:

 #1 – TMJ disorders can happen for a variety of reasons and are not limited to accidents

 Trauma to the joint is one of the known causes of TMJ disorders.
 But for most jaw joint or muscle problems, the exact reason it is happening can be hard to identify.
 For a painful or tender jaw, there are a few factors that could be at play:

 - The jaw muscles that control it may be working incorrectly.

 - It’s possible that there is an issue within the joint, involving either the disc or with the way that the two connecting bones are interacting together.